Before the Poison

-Before the Poison is the 17th album by British singer Marianne Faithfull, recorded in 2003 and released in 2004.
+Before the Poison is the sixteenth studio album by the English singer Marianne Faithfull, recorded in 2003 and released in France on 28 September 2004, and in the United States on 25 January 2005.

 Overview

 The album has a dark and fatalistic mood, which Faithfull attributes partially to the post-9/11 world.

 Faithfull enlisted musicians PJ Harvey and Nick Cave, as well as Damon Albarn and producer Jon Brion, with whom she had collaborated on her previous release, Kissin Time.